-The Compensation Committee has the authority to engage and compensate, at the expense of the Company, any outside advisor that it determines to be necessary to permit it to carry out its duties (including compensation consultants and advisers), but it did not retain any such outside consultants or advisors during the financial year ended October 31, 2023.
+The Compensation Committee has the authority to engage and compensate, at the expense of the Company, any outside advisor that it determines to be necessary to permit it to carry out its duties (including compensation consultants and advisers), but it did not retain any such outside consultants or advisors during the financial year ended October 31, 2024.

-Currently, the Compensation Committee is comprised of two members, namely, David Cass and Ryan King, all of whom are independent directors, and all are knowledgeable as to appropriate factors to consider when determining fair compensation for a reporting issuer's management team and directors and of fair compensation practices.
+Currently, the Compensation Committee is comprised of three members, namely, David Cass (Chair) and Felicia De la Paz, all of whom are independent directors, and Keith Henderson, who is a non-independent director.
+The Compensation Committee members are knowledgeable as to appropriate factors to consider when determining fair compensation for a reporting issuer's management team and directors and of fair compensation practices.